 What is java keytool?

-The Java keytool is a command-line utility used to manage keystores in different formats containing keys and certificates.
-You can use keytool to create a pkcs 10 certificate signing request.
+Keytool generate CSR – The Java keytool is a command-line utility used to manage keystores in different formats containing keys and certificates.
+You can use keytool to create a pkcs 10 certificate signing request or in other words.
 In many respects, it’s a competing utility with openssl for keystore, key, and certificate management.

 What is a pkcs 10 certificate signing request (CSR)?